axelfeldmann/feldmann.nyc/posts/low-ipc/low-ipc.md

 The rules of our challenge are somewhat vague (it's more about presenting solutions that are within the "spirit of the challenge"), but I'll try to formalize them.
 Valid entries should be:
 - single threaded
-- it should be _actively executing instructions_ (not descheduled by the OS or something)
+- _actively executing instructions_ (not descheduled by the OS or something)
-- it should not involve _external devices_ (no waiting on I/O)
+- purely "on device."
+They should not involve _external devices_ (e.g. waiting on I/O)

 In this post, I will discuss a couple different approaches to this challenge.